 While we don't know exactly what the 2022 Sovereign reverse will look like, we do know that it will have the same specs as all Sovereigns minted since 1817: 7.98 grams of 22 carat gold with a 22.05 millimetre diameter.
 The Royal Proclamations don't authorise any change except to the reverse design so the standard weights and measures will apply for Full Sovereigns as well as Quarter Sovereigns, Half Sovereigns, gold Two Pound pieces and Five Pound pieces.

 The new design might only be available on Proof coins or on Bullion issues too as was the case in 2012.
 We'll have to wait and see on that one.

 The mintage will likely be very limited: we’re guessing below 5,000 for the 2022 Gold Proof Full Sovereign.
 This would be similar to the number offered in 2012 (5,501) when the design was last changed but would be significantly lower than the 2021 Proof Full Sovereign, of which nearly 8,000 were issued.
 Given that the design will be unique and anticipating a low mintage we are confident that demand will be extremely high for all Sovereign denominations.

 Since 2022 marks Her Majesty's Platinum Jubilee, might we see the first platinum sovereign?
 That would be almost as good as an extra bank holiday but there would likely need to be another Royal Proclamation issued to approve this.

+Do you think there will be a platinum Sovereign?
 Any guesses of the reverse or the mintage?
 Let us know on Facebook, Twitter or Instagram.
 As soon as we have more details we'll share right away.
 Sign up to our newsletter below or follow us on social media to be the first to hear.